Saint: Sikhism

 Sikhs are encouraged to follow the congregation of a Sant (Sadh Sangat) or "The Company of the Holy".
 Sants grace the Sadh Sangat with knowledge of the Divine God, and how to take greater steps towards obtaining spiritual enlightenment through Naam.
 Sants are to be distinguished from "Guru" (such as Guru Nanak) who have compiled the path to God enlightenment in the Sri Guru Granth Sahib.
 Sikhism states however, that any beings that have become one with God are considered synonymous with God.
 As such, the fully realized Sant, Guru, and God are considered one.

+New religious movements

+Thelema is a new religious movement with a list of saints including individuals such as Roger Bacon.